Crossville, Tennessee Acreage: Your Land-Buying Guide

 * 0.53 acre, heavily-treed lot for $3,500

-One of the most attractive things about Crossville is it’s a relatively close proximity to so many major cities.
+One of the most attractive things about Crossville is its a relatively close proximity to so many major cities.
 The town is less than a 2-hour drive from both Chattanooga and Knoxville, and about 40 minutes from Cookeville.
-With two major highways connecting the town to East and West Tennessee and North and South Tennessee, it’s a prime location for commercial development.
+With two major highways connecting the town to East and West Tennessee and North and South Tennessee, its a prime location for commercial development.
 Its beautiful scenery and low crime also make it an excellent choice for residential development.
 As the population continues to grow, the land in the area will become more valuable, so smart investors will want to get in now while prices are still low.